 Villa Pacifica (Alma Books 2011), a novel with an equatorial setting, came out at the same time.

 She continued publishing poetry: Someone else’s life (Bloodaxe 2003) and Geography for the Lost (Bloodaxe 2007).
-Her poetry has been anthologised in New Zealand and the UK.
+Her poetry has been anthologized in New Zealand and the UK.

-Border (Granta 2017) is a journey through the triple borderlands of Bulgaria, Turkey and Greece where the easternmost stretch of the Iron Curtain ran.
-It is a close study of how borderlines shape human destiny through time.
-It was named 2017 Saltire Society Book of the Year and 2017 Edward Stanford Dolman Travel Book of the Year, and won the inaugural Highlands Book Prize.
-It was shortlisted for the Bread and Roses Prize, the Duff Cooper Prize, the RSL Ondaatje Prize, the Baillie-Gifford Prize, the National Book Critics Circle Awards (USA), and the Gordon Burn Prize.
+Border (Granta) came out in 2017: a journey through the triple borderlands of Bulgaria, Turkey and Greece where the easternmost stretch of the Iron Curtain ran.
+It is a narrative study of how borderlines shape human destiny through time.
+It won the British Academy’s Al-Rodhan Prize for Global Cultural Understanding, the 2017 Saltire Society Book of the Year, the 2017 Edward Stanford Dolman Book of the Year, the inaugural Highlands Book Prize.
+It was short-listed for the Baillie-Gifford Prize, the Bread and Roses Prize, the Duff Cooper Prize, the Royal Society of Literature Ondaatje Prize, the National Book Critics Circle Awards (USA), and the Gordon Burn Prize.

-Her essays, articles and book reviews have appeared in The Guardian, The Times Literary Supplement, The Sunday Times, The Scottish Review of Books, 1843 Magazine, The New Statesman, The NZ Listener, Granta.com, World Literature Today, Tin House, and Vogue.
+Her writing has appeared in The Guardian, The Times Literary Supplement, The Sunday Times, The Scottish Review of Books, 1843 Magazine, The New Statesman, The NZ Listener, Granta.com, World Literature Today, Tin House, and Vogue.

 Kapka Kassabova lives in the Highlands of Scotland.